-Students can access the Chap Desk for technology support during business hours at chapdesk@lcu.edu.
+Students can access the Chap Desk for technology support during business hours at 806-720-7100.
 Students enrolled in online degree programs have access to a technology help desk 24 hours a day, 365 days a year.
 Course materials and academic resources are incorporated into the course management system for online degree programs.